Wolfyxon/cpp-for-school/README.md

 # C++ tasks for my school
 Here I store all C++ tasks issued by my teacher.
-NOTE: I use the `DD.MM.YYYY` date format.
+I use the `DD.MM.YYYY` date format.
 Function names, variables, comments etc. are in English, but everything printed on the console is written in Polish.
+I can translate if you need to.

+## ⚠️ IMPORTANT
+Please do not just copy and paste my code if you want to use it for school.
+I've decided to make it open source only to help people learn off examples.
+(I hope my teacher won't accuse me of stealing my own code lol)

 ## Compiling
+I prepared scripts that should handle problems and tell you instructions if you've set up anything wrong.
 ### For Windows (EXE)
-I prepared scripts that should handle problems and tell you instructions if you've set up anything wrong.
+I would love to use Linux as the primary platform for compilation but our teacher only uses Windows.
 #### On Linux
 Install the `mingw-w64` package.
 Arch: